What is a Benefit Statement?

-Benefit statements are clear and concise statements that communicate the benefit of a product, program, or service to the reader.
+A benefit statement is a clear and concise statement that communicate the benefit of a product, program, or service to the reader.

 Think about it this way:

 - Do you get excited to read the owners manual for anything you buy?
 Doubt it.

 - Do you always read the instructions for assemble-it-yourself toys or furniture before getting started with assembly?
 Rarely.

 Bottom line: In the features vs. benefits marketing debate, benefits will always win because marketing with features is boring.
 Prospective clients instead want to know how your services will help them or how it will make their life easier.

 When thinking about what a benefit statement is, keep in mind the client's point of view: “What’s in it for me?”

 For example, when marketing with benefits, ask yourself if it will: